isabelc/edd-software-specs/readme.txt

 = Why am I not getting rich snippets in Google's Structured Data Testing Tool? =

 You have to select a Software Application Type for the download.
 "OtherApplication" doesn't qualify for rich snippets, unless, outside of this plugin, you've added either "aggregateRating" or "operatingSystems" for the particular download.
-Go to the download's Specs Metabox to select the Software Application Type.
+Go to the download's Specs meta box to select the Software Application Type.
 == Screenshots ==

 1. Front-end: Specs table as shown on single download page